davenaylor/postie/readme.txt

 == History ==

 * 1.1.4 (2009.03.06)
-  * TODO Added more image options (open in new window, custom image template)
+  * Added more image options (open in new window, custom image template)
+  * can now add captions to images
   * Can now add tags (including default tag option)

 * Version 1.1.3 2009.02.20